Where to Stay in Austin, Texas First time: 9 Best Areas

 Downtown Austin has several sub-area including the nightlife district of 6th Street, Rainey Street Historic District, and the shopping hub of 2nd Street District.
 Double Decker Austin hop-on-hop-off bus is a good way to explore the downtown.

-Historic landmarks are abundant in this part of the city, such as the historic late-19th-century State Capitol Building and its stunning grounds, the Texas State Library and Archives, the Texas Governor’s Mansion, and the Texas African American History Memorial, all of which are located in close proximity to each other.
+Downtown is packed with historic landmarks including the historic late-19th-century State Capitol Building and its stunning grounds, the Texas State Library and Archives, the Texas Governor’s Mansion, and the Texas African American History Memorial.

 Austin is also known for its art museums.
 Art lovers have the Blanton Museum of Art at the University of Texas at Austin, with nearly 18,000 pieces collection of art.
-There are also The Contemporary Austin and the Mexic-Arte Museum which displays Mexican and Latina art.
+There are also The Contemporary Austin and the Mexic-Arte Museum displaying Mexican and Latina art.

 Other places of interest are the Willie Nelson statue, Harry Ransom Center, Austin City Hall, Paramount Theatre, and the Frost Bank Tower which the 33 stories at a height of 515 feet building in a prime location on Congress Avenue.